jaerisman/phase-2-project/README.md

 Hiking CO is a web application that displays information about hikes in Colorado.
 The site has three pages that users can navigate to through a menu bar on each page:

 - The **Home** page introduces the site.
-- The **All Hikes** page contains a list of current hikes with a name, image, and desciption for each hike.
+- The **All Hikes** page displays a list of current hikes with a name, image, and desciption for each hike.
 - The **Add a Hike** page contains a form that allows users to submit their own hikes, which will then appear on the All Hikes page.

-Each of these three pages have their own client-side route.
-There is also an **Error** page that displays if a user tries to navigate to a route that does not exist.
+Each page has its own client-side route.
+There is also an **Error** page that appears if a user tries to navigate to a route that does not exist.

 The following components make up the content and functionality of the site's pages: